rayandasoriya/100DaysOfCode/README.md

 ## Day 15
 Solved 2 coding problems from LeetCode using Python.
-1. The problem is related to finding the target sum of the quadrapules.
+1. The problem is related to find the target sum of the quadrapules.
 Refer to Day15/Problem 1.pdf for more information regarding the problem.

 2. The problem is related to the longest common prefix.
 Refer to Day15/Problem 2.pdf for detailed information.

+## Day 16
+Solved 2 coding problems from LeetCode using Python.
+1. The problem is related to find the largest common subsequence.
+Refer to Day16/Problem 1.pdf for more information regarding the problem.

+2. The problem is related to the number of characters that need to be removed to match the string.
+Refer to Day16/Problem 2.pdf for detailed information.